A Primitive Place & Country Journal, LLC

 The Seraph on Facebook!

-Pictured above is the fall 2014 issue to be released August 1st.
-It will be arriving in mailboxes in mid to late August.
+Pictured above is the winter/holiday 2014 issue to be released November 1st.
+It will be arriving in mailboxes in mid November.

 Visit our friends at Prim Chat!

 Follow us on Pinterest!

 Click on photo above to become a follower of

 Suggest a home to be featured in our magazine!
 Attach a few photos, tell us a little bit about the home and where it is located.
 Click here to get started!

 She is the 18th doll in the series created